Can You Leave Your Car on During a Drive-in Movie?

 There were many more drive-in movie theaters decades ago than there are now, but several hundred still operate nationwide.
 When the weather is nice, you can even set up a few lawn chairs and watch movies alfresco.
 But you probably shouldn’t leave your car running.
 Doing so wastes gas and is inconsiderate to anyone sitting outside, Roadway Ready reports.

 Most modern drive-in theaters provide sound via FM radio.
 If you’re worried your car battery might die, bring a portable radio to tune in to listen to the movie.
-Here are a few additional tips from Battery Man Guide that will help preserve your battery at the drive-in:
+Here are a few additional tips from the Battery Man Guide that will help preserve your battery at the drive-in:

-- Run your car for a few minutes as soon as you park; then turn it off.
+- Run your car for a few minutes as soon as you park, then turn it off.
 This will allow the alternator to add some juice to the battery.